Dear reader of ADxS.org, please excuse the disruption.

 • Oppositional Deficit Disorder (ODD)

-• Higher LF / HF ratio during sustained attention correlates with poorer attention performance in ADHD sufferers and non-sufferers15
+• Higher LF / HF ratio during sustained attention correlates with poorer attention performance in people with ADHD and non-affected persons15

 1.6.
 SD